olgadet/bookdown-mlbiostatistics/docs/101-math-notations.md

 e) real number, irrational as it cannot be explained by a simple fraction
 f) real number, irrational as it cannot be explained by a simple fraction
 g) integer, non a natural number as these do not include negative numbers
-h) nautral number, although there is some argument about it as some define nautral numbers as positive integers starting from 1, 2 etc. while others include 0.
+h) natural number, although there is some argument about it as some define nautural numbers as positive integers starting from 1, 2 etc. while others include 0.
 i) real, rational number, could be written as $\frac{25}{100}$

 Exr. \@ref(exr:m-notations-variables-constants)

-a) constant, speed of light in vacuum is a contant, denoted $c$ with $c=299 792 458 \frac{m}{s^2}$
+a) constant, speed of light in vacuum is a constant, denoted $c$ with $c=299 792 458 \frac{m}{s^2}$
 b) variable, mass of an apple is a variable, different for different apple sizes, for instance 138 grams, denoted as $m = 100 g$
 c) variable, like mass volume can be different from apple to apple, denoted as $V$, e.g. $V = 200 cm^3$
 d) variable, like volume and mass can vary, denoted as $\rho_i$ and defined as $\rho_i=\frac{m}{V}$.
 So given 6.3 milligrams of vitamin C in our example apple, we have $\rho_i=\frac{0.0063}{2}\frac{g}{cm^3} = 0.0000315 \frac{g}{cm^3}$ concentration of vitamin D